-The Akaroa Walk is an icon among New Zealand walking tours.
-At 40 km, it is a very achievable journey over 3 days of fantastic scenery, taking you from Christchurch, the Gateway to the South Island, to the charming historic settlement of Akaroa on Banks Peninsula.
+At approximately 40 km, it is a very achievable journey over 3 days of fantastic scenery, taking you from Christchurch, the Gateway to the South Island, to the charming historic settlement of Akaroa on Banks Peninsula.

-12 km approx
+Distance: 11 km approx

-16.4 km approx
+Distance: 16.5 km approx

 From the summit you will follow undulating walkways to Mt Sinclair where the scenery continues to unfold below you.
 In particular, you will delight in seeing Port Levy, Pigeon Bay, Lake Forsyth and (in the distance) Kaitorete Spit.
 You will also get your first glimpse of Akaroa Harbour and the Onawe Peninsula.

-Duvauchelle to Akaroa
+Day 3 Duvauchelle to Akaroa

-11.5 km approx
+Distance: 11.5 km approx

 After a transfer from Duvauchelle, along the Summit Road above Akaroa Harbour we take a short walk amongst the totara forest on the Otepatotu Reserve track to warm up your legs.
-From the Otepatotu Reserve it’s on to the old Le Bons Bay access track on which we descend into Takamatua and then walk to your accommodation in Akaroa via Childrens Bay.
+From the Otepatotu Reserve its on to the old Le Bons Bay access track by which we descend into Takamatua and then walk to your accommodation in Akaroa via Childrens Bay.
 You should have time to enjoy the sights of Akaroa township for the remainder of the afternoon.

 Tonight you will gather and celebrate the completion of the walk at one of Akaroa’s best restaurants… where you will relax and reminisce about your successful trip across Banks Peninsula.

 You will enjoy great local cuisine; continental breakfasts and hearty packed lunches during the day, and either restaurant meals or wholesome home-cooked fare prepared by your host/hostess in the evenings.
 If you have any dietary issues or food allergies, we are happy to cater for these, please advise the office of details when you make your booking.
-All meals are included in your tour cost except your evening meal on night Five.
-Wine and other beverages are available to be purchased during dinners.
+Alcohol is not included in the tour cost, but is available for purchase most nights.

 Tuatara Tours transports all your luggage for the duration of the tour.